The Fool as Advice

 The quick read

-- →Start now — take one concrete first step instead of waiting to feel ready.
+- →Start now: take one real first step instead of waiting to feel ready.

 - →Name the leap in one sentence first; a mood isn't a plan.

-As advice, The Fool tells you to start — take the step you've been circling, before you feel fully ready.
+As advice, The Fool tells you to start.
+Take the step you've been circling, before you feel fully ready.
 But it comes with a built-in test: first, name exactly what the leap is.
-Advice you can't state in one sentence isn't a plan yet.
+Advice you can't say in one sentence isn't a plan yet.

 The Fool Upright As Advice

 Upright in the advice position, The Fool says begin.
-Not "research more," not "wait for a clearer sign" — begin.
+Not "research more," not "wait for a clearer sign."
+Begin.
 It's the card of the first real step: sending the application, booking the class, having the conversation.
-Its whole argument is that you don't need the full route to take the first step, and that waiting for certainty is how beginnings quietly die.
+Its whole argument is simple.
+You don't need the full route to take the first step, and waiting for certainty is how beginnings quietly die.

 The skill is in what the card asks of you before you move.
 Make the leap concrete: what exactly would you be starting, this week?
 People who can answer that get the Fool's green light.
-People who answer with a mood — "something different, somewhere else" — are holding a wish, not a plan, and should slow down if the Seven of Cups turns up nearby.
+People who answer with a mood ("something different, somewhere else") are holding a wish, not a plan.
+They should slow down if the Seven of Cups turns up nearby.

 Notice the little dog on the card: instinct trotting alongside, nipping at the traveler's heels.
 The Fool's advice is to leap with your eyes on where you're going, not shut.
 To see how readers apply this to real situations, the interactive Fool lesson walks you through calling a leap brave or reckless.